 Artisan impresses with its fine dining ambience at casual dining prices.
 When you come through our doors, you are treated to cuisine that exceeds expectations.
 You get the best that the island offers — gourmet local, organic, free range ingredients.

 We Serve Fresh Gourmet Food And Upscale Drink Concoctions To Satisfy Your Cravings.
 Whether It’s Breakfast On The Run, A Lunch Meeting, Or A Romantic Dinner For Two — We’ve Got You Covered.

-Daryl Pope is Executive Chef and part owner of Artisan Bistro, an upscale fine dining French bistro located in Broadmead, Victoria B.C.
+Daryl Pope is Executive Chef and part owner of Artisan Bistro, an upscale fine dining French restaurant located in Broadmead, Victoria British Columbia.
 Chef Pope discovered his passion for cooking in his teens and graduated from Camosun College with his Red Seal.
 He apprenticed at the then very exclusive Aerie Resort under Executive Chef Christophe Letard when Conde Nas Magazine rated the establishment as Best Resort in North America two years in a row.